ignamlrz/learn-java/HELP.md

     ```
 - **Cyclical dependencies**

+---
+#### Problem Analysis

+- **Modules with same package**: Detected with `jdeps`
+  - If is your own module:
+    - Merge packages on same module
+    - Rename package in one module
+  - Problem caused from third-party: Execute legacy code rom the `classpath` until the `JAR` issues get resolved
+- **Cyclical dependencies**: jdeps `[-R | --recursive]` run recursive through packages

+## 7. Services Provider Interface (SPI)

+#### Module Descriptor
+Can define information about services using the directives:

+- `uses`: Specifies a service that the current module can discover providers for (_service consumption directive_)
+- `provides`: Specifies a servies which the `with` clause specifies one or more service providers (_service
+  provision directive_)

+> ⚠ Warning
+>
+> It is a compile-time error if there is more than one provides directive specifying the same service

+---
 # Additional sites
 - [Readme](./README.md): Advisory document about this project.
 - [Tools](./TOOLS.md): A set of tools and commands reference topic lists and describes the